How to Paint Wood Furniture (Without Sanding or Priming)

 This is a matter of opinion and what kind of space you have for painting your furniture.

 A paint brush is easier for beginners to paint furniture because you can paint anywhere without worrying about getting overspray on everything.
+But spraying paint will get the job done faster if you have a large project.

 A paint brush might leave brush marks behind, but you can get a completely smooth finish with a brush if you do it right.
 It’s easy to get a smooth finish when you spray paint.

 What do you think of this makeover?
-Are you looking for a simple project like this or would you rather sand and prime??
+Are you looking for a simple project like this, or would you rather sand and prime??

 Skipping the use of a primer on furniture before painting can lead to a variety of potential risks.

 Firstly, without a primer, the paint may not adhere properly to the surface and can easily chip or peel off over time.
+This can be especially problematic if the furniture would be frequently used or exposed to harsh elements.

 Secondly, without a primer, any stains or imperfections on the furniture may show through the paint, resulting in an uneven and unprofessional finish.
+You can learn more about priming and how to stop stains from coming through paint here.

 Lastly, a primer can also help to seal any pores or knots in the wood, preventing them from showing through the paint and creating an unwanted texture.
+Here are the best knot blocking primer options you can use!

+In addition to these risks, not using a primer on furniture before painting can also result in wasted time and money.
 If the paint does not properly stick or the finish is not smooth, you may have to redo the entire project, costing you more time and money in the long run.

-Choose a high-quality paint with good adhesion properties or consider using a self-leveling paint.
+If you choose to paint furniture without using a primer, make sure the furniture is clean and free of any dirt, grime, or previous coatings.
+Choose a high quality paint with good adhesion properties, or consider using a self leveling paint.
 You should also use a topcoat to seal the paint and protect it from wear and tear.

 However, keep in mind that the risks of not using a primer may still apply.
 It’s always best to use a primer when possible for the best results.